microsoft/finops-toolkit/docs/_reporting/power-bi/setup.md

 1. Configure Cost Management exports for any data you would like to include in reports, including:

-   - Cost and usage (FOCUS) &ndash; Required for all storage-based reports.
+   - Cost and usage (FOCUS) &ndash; Required for all reports.
    - Price sheet
    - Reservation details
    - Reservation recommendations &ndash; Required to see reservation recommendations in the Rate optimization report.